-- Resume (updated to include any anticipated or current 1L summer work experience)
+- Resume: Include any anticipated or current 1L summer work experience

-- Two letters of recommendation, including at least one letter of recommendation from a law school professor (only two letters are required, but we will accept up to four - sent through LSAC)
+- Two letters of recommendation, including at least one letter of recommendation from a law school professor.
+Only two letters are required, but we will accept up to four.
+Send letters of recommendation through LSAC.

 - $85 application fee

-- Law school transcript (sent through LSAC for processing)
+- Law school transcript: send through LSAC for processing

-- Law School Information Form (this form must be emailed directly to the Admissions Office from your current law school)
+- Law School Information Form (this form must be submitted directly to the Admissions Office from your current law school)